 Today Greg and I made a special trip to Reno (about 2.5 hours away from us) for two reasons.
 Reason A) I had a nail appointment (imperative), reason B) We needed to go to Home Depot.
 I know, both very important tasks, and definitely worth the drive.

-Get a list of the internet's best whites at the end of this post!
+Get a list of the internet's best white paint colors at the end of this post!

 I mentioned we are beginning the remodel this weekend, starting with the pantry.
-Since we have not removed the incredibly modern baseboard heating system, the pantry is the only room we can start on.
-And since I have no patience (defined: 'the capacity to accept or tolerate delay, trouble, or suffering without getting angry or upset.'
-Yep, definitely don't process any of those qualities), it seems like the best idea I've had all year.
+Since we have not removed the metal baseboard heating system, the pantry is the only room we can start on.
+And since I have zero patience, it seems like the best idea I've had all year.
 A sane person might consider waiting and starting with one of the bathrooms that is 'out of order' - but no, pantry it is.

 One of the many tasks of living outside of a city, is that you've really gotta be good at preparing.
 Something that doesn't come natural to me.
 I am definitely not a grocery list kind of girl.
-I'm more of go to the grocery store with no plan, then park my cart in the middle of an aisle while browsing Pinterest for a dinner idea, meanwhile pissing at least one person off.
-I really should attempt at getting better about this, because we end up throwing a lot of food away, and I generally live off of Calteen bars and butter, and if I am desperate, eggs.
+I'm more of go to the grocery store with no plan, then park my cart in the middle of an aisle while browsing Pinterest for a dinner idea.

 "Well, we only sell Behr products."